Skip to main content

 Work surfaces must be disinfected between every client.
 You need EPA-registered disinfectants, not just household cleaners.
 The state also requires proper sharps disposal containers and a contract with a licensed biomedical waste hauler.

 Delaware law requires written consent from every client before tattooing.
-The consent form must include the client’s name, date of birth, a description of the tattoo, placement location, and a signature.
-For clients under 18, a parent or legal guardian must be present and sign the consent form.
+The consent form must include the client’s name, date of birth, a description of the tattoo, placement location, and a signature — for full details on what a tattoo consent form must include, that guide covers every required element.
+For clients under 18, a parent or legal guardian must be present and sign a notarized consent form — 11 Del.
+C. § 1114 requires the parental consent to be notarized, so plan for a notary, and Delaware’s rules on tattooing minors explains the specific consent and documentation requirements.
 Some municipalities may prohibit tattooing minors entirely, so check local ordinances too.

 You’re also required to provide aftercare instructions in writing.
 This isn’t optional.
 The state expects you to inform clients about infection risks, healing timelines, and signs of complications.
 Using a tool like Apprentice to automate aftercare delivery right after an appointment can save you time and keep you compliant without extra effort.